JavierSegoviaCordoba/KotlinLogger/README.md

 ###### Pretty print logs based on Log4j levels
 ## Features
 - File, class, function and line
-- Clickable file:line to open directly it
+- Clickable text (file:number) to open the file with the line focused
 - JSON pretty-printing support
 - Based on Kotlin serialization